-Keyser’s Lane (meaning: the lane to the quay) runs from Wexford’s High Street to the car park on Crescent Quay.
-Dating back to Norse times, this lane used to separate the old parish boundaries of St. Patrick’s and St. Iberius’.
-Nowadays, the eastern half of lane can be found under a small archway on South Main Street.
+Keyser’s Lane runs from Wexford’s High Street to the car park on Crescent Quay.
+Dating back to Norse times, it used to separate the old parish boundaries of St. Patrick’s and St. Iberius’.
+The eastern half of the lane now passes under a small archway on South Main Street.

 An embossed metal sign above the archway reads as follows: